casper-devrel/docs-redux/cspr-docs/docs/concepts/list-auth-keys.md

  ], ...
 ```

-Here is a sample JSON representation of a Deploy's authorization keys:
+Here is a sample JSON representation of a transaction's authorization keys:

 ```
 "approvals": [